valerius2k/vbox/src/VBox/Additions/os2/Doc/readme.txt

 ! /Q         Quiet initialization.
 Do not output any messages.
 ! /V         Verbose initialization.
 Output some diagnostic messages on init.
+! /CP:<cp>   Force code page to <cp>, where <cp> is a codepage number.
+The code page should !            be prepared.
+This should be useful if we e.g., have a secondary DBCS codepage, !            but primary is 850 (multilingual).
+This option affects short file name creation !            if /H option is not specified.
+So that, long file names will be correctly !            truncated to create short file names. (on a border of a two-byte symbol, not !            in the middle of such a symbol).
+! /H         Hide long file names for DOS sessions.
+If we're in a DOS session, then long !            file names are skipped in directory listings, and trying to open files or !            enter directories with long file names should fail.
 ! /D         Output debug messages.
 The messages are sent to VBox log (which is limited to !
 32768 messages, after which messages from VBoxFS.ifs are muted by VBox).
 Also, !            messages are sent in parallel to QSINIT / ARCALDR / OS4LDR log buffer.
 These